Dil Juunglee: Plot

-Koroli Nair, the sole child of a London-based business tycoon, settles in Delhi to fulfil her 'pursuit of happiness'.
-Much to her dad's disappointment, she has no interest in upgrading herself as an entrepreneur & wants to settle down with a man and be a mother to her future kids.
-She teaches English at the British Council in New Delhi which makes her feel content & satisfied in her own way.
+Koroli Nair, the only child of a London-based business tycoon, relocates to Delhi in search of her "pursuit of happiness."
+Despite disappointing her father, she lacks the desire to pursue entrepreneurship and instead longs to find a life partner and become a loving mother to her future children.
+Ultimately, she finds fulfillment and satisfaction by teaching English at the British Council in New Delhi.

 Sumit Uppal, a typical Lajpat Nagar 'launda', wants to make it big as an actor in Bollywood.
 He works as the star trainer at a local gym & has clearly worked on his aesthetics & physique.
 He is a highly ambitious man with star-studded dreams of walking the red carpet, brushing shoulders with some of Bollywood's finest actors and actresses.

 He joins Koroli's English class at the British Council.
 Initially meeting one another as a teacher and student, their proximity escalates when they meet each other in a nightclub.
 Later, this creates a path for attraction, with the radically opposite duo growing close to one another.

 The story revolves around the friendship and love story of Sumit and Koroli, along with the general nuances of a relationship.
 The ups and downs of love and friendship are portrayed in various manners.